Your feline friend has shown interest in shrimps? Then you are probably wondering – can my cat eat shrimp, be it raw or cooked?

 Well, since cats love seafood and do well on it, you will probably think that shrimps are likewise okay for them.
 Apart from that, shrimps are a great source of meat and proteins, so they should be a great treat for cats, right?

-While cats can indeed eat shrimp, things are a little more difficult than you may be thinking.
+While cats can indeed eat shrimp, things are a little more complicated than you may be thinking.
 In this post, let’s talk about everything you should know about shrimp and cat health.

 Can cats eat shrimp?